8/25/25

 I woke up late for the first day of school

-it was the beginning of fourth grade
+it was the beginning of fifth grade

 in a brand new school